HelmholtzAI-Consultants-Munich/fg-clustering/docs/source/general_algorithm.rst

 Visualization
 ------------------------
-We visualize the clusters using three kinds of plots (for details see  :ref:`tutorial`):
+We visualize the clusters using three kinds of plots (for details see  :doc:`tutorial`):

 **heatmap**:
 overview on target values attribution and feature enrichment / depletion for each cluster